jawerty/Node2Blog/README.md

 </ol>
 <h1>Setting it up</h1>
 <p>In your terminal, 'cd' to the directory where you want to develop the blog and do the following commands</p>
-<pre>$ git clone git@github.com:jawerty/Node2Blog.git blog-folder-name<br>$ cd blog-folder-name</pre>
+<pre>$ git clone git@github.com:jawerty/Node2Blog.git blog-folder-name<br>$ cd blog-folder-name<br>$ npm install .</pre>
 <p>In order to initiate the blog server on your local machine, do the following command (You need node.js to run the following command)</p>
 <pre>$ node blog</pre>
-<p>Your blog should be running on your localhost at the 3000 port; go to <a href='http://localhost:3000'>http://localhost:3000</a> to view it.
+<p>The blog should be running on your localhost at the 3000 port; go to <a href='http://localhost:3000'>http://localhost:3000</a> to view it.
 And it should look similar to the screenshot below. </p>

 <img src='https://raw.github.com/jawerty/Node2Blog/master/public/images/screenshot1.png'></img>

-<p>If you would like to make a post, go to the the url http://localhost:3000/admin in order to login and use the admin settings. <b>The password is <i>'narwhal'</i> by default</b>.
+<p>If you would like to make a post, go to the the url http://localhost:3000/admin in order to log in and use the admin settings. <b>The password is <i>'narwhal'</i> by default</b>.
 To change the password, go to the file 'blog.js' and change the p variable at the top to your desired password.</p>
-<p><b>Change the t variable in 'blog.js' to your blog title (i.e t = 'Jared's Tech Blog')</b></p>
+<p><b>*Note: Change the t variable in 'blog.js' to your blog title (i.e t = 'Jared's Tech Blog').</b></p>

 <img src='https://raw.github.com/jawerty/Node2Blog/master/public/images/screenshot2.png'></img>

-<p>When siccessfully logged in, your navigation bar should have three options appended to it...</p>
+<p>When successfully logged in, your navigation bar should have three new options appended to it...</p>
 <ol>
 	<li>Admin-New (create a new post)</li>
 	<li>Admin-Delete (delete a post</li>
-	<li>Admin-Logout (logout of admin view)</li>
+	<li>Admin-Logout (log out of admin view)</li>
 </ol>

 <img src='https://raw.github.com/jawerty/Node2Blog/master/public/images/screenshot3.png'></img>

-<p>Creating and deleting posts should be self-explanatory; however, creating a new static page similar to the default 'about' page is detailed below</p>
+<p>Creating and deleting posts should be self-explanatory; however, creating a new static page similar to the default 'about' page is detailed below.</p>
 <h1>Adding a static page</h1>
-<p>To create a new page first you must go to the 'layout.jade' file in the /views folder.
-Add the following code below the about 'li' tags which are in an 'ol' tag in the #nav div.</p>
+<p>To create a new page, first you must go to the 'layout.jade' file in the /views folder.
+Add the following code under the about 'li' tag which is in the 'ol' tag in the #nav div.</p>
 <pre>
 <code>
 a(href="/new-page-name")